RoboDD/robodd.github.io/_pages/about.md

   - /about.html
 ---

-Actively looking for internship opptunity in robotics (robot learning, or motion planning).
+Actively looking for internship opptunity in robotics (robot learning, or motion planning) in UK.

+I do not need visa or sponsership.
+I have already get a Graduate Visa.

 <!--
 Hi!
 I am Ziniu WU.
 I am a Research Intern with [Dr. Dandan Zhang](https://www.intelligentrobotics-acrossscales.com/about) at the [Multi-Scale Embodied Intelligence Lab (MEIL)](https://www.intelligentrobotics-acrossscales.com/), [Imperial College London](https://www.imperial.ac.uk/), working on [Mixed Reality-based Bimanual Robotic Manipulation](https://robodd.github.io/site/research/).
 Previously, I received an MSc in Robotics at the [University of Bristol](https://www.bristol.ac.uk/) and a BSc in Applied Mathematics at the [University of Liverpool](https://www.liverpool.ac.uk/).
 -->